Gilliamwu/Capstone_YOLO_training_datasource/README.md

 ### generate train.txt and test.txt
 Use labelling_tool/generate_train_test_list.py to generate two files, separating data to train and test.

-### then repeat the steps in "If you have new images, and further train the model" section
+Then repeat the steps in "If you have new images, and further train the model" section

 ## related github:
 darknet: https://github.com/Gilliamwu/darknet